Rhode Island DUI Attorney

-At Assalone & Associates, LLC, our attorney has more than 27 years of experience helping individuals who have been charged with DUI or DWI or refusal to take a Breathalyzer.
+At Assalone Lombardi, LLC, our attorney has more than 27 years of experience helping individuals who have been charged with DUI or DWI or refusal to take a Breathalyzer.
 The laws and procedures in this area are always changing and our lawyer is committed to staying current with trends and issues so she can offer our clients the best representation possible.

 Attorney Veronica Assalone has a proven track record of winning cases for her clients in both criminal law and family law.
 Former clients have said, “She is an exceptional lawyer with her clients’ best interests at heart,” and, “She has given me my life back.”

 Misconceptions Are Common in Rhode Island DUI Law

 One such area of change revolves around the breath test.
 It was once thought that refusing a breath test was the best course of action.
 In reality, most people will be charged with DUI/DWI even if they refuse a breath test, and one can lose his or her driver’s license much faster.
 In most instances, when there is no accident or injury, we recommend that you take at least one phase of the breath test in an effort to protect your rights.